BarbarosTeoman/Casino/README.md

 # blackjack
 This blackjack game is made using OOP in python.
-You can double, hit or stand just as real life.
+You can insure, double, hit or stand just as real life.